 Effective September 16, 2016, the Organization has a 401(k) retirement plan (the Plan) for the benefit of all employees over the age of 21 within the Organization.
 Participants may elect to defer a portion of their salary and contribute it to the retirement plan.
 Additionally, the Organization matches employee's dollar-for-dollar up to a total of 3% of the employee's salary and above that matches 50% up to 5% of compensation.
 All employee deferrals and employer (ADP safe harbor) matching contributions are 100% vested immediately with the participant.
-Contribution expense related to matching contribution to the Plan was \$69,350 for the year ended December 31, 2019.
+Contribution expense related to matching contribution to the Plan was \$68,046 for the year ended December 31, 2020.
 The Organization also can make a discretionary profit-sharing contribution each year.
 In order to be eligible, the participant must generally be employed on the last day of the year, and the participant becomes fully vested in the discretionary profit-sharing contribution after five years.
-The discretionary profit-sharing contribution was \$0 for the year ended December 31, 2019.
+The Organization did not make a discretionary profit-sharing contribution for the year ended December 31, 2020.